- Bats Right, Throws Left

 Wiltse hurled a no-hitter against the Philadelphia Phillies on July 4, 1908, striking out six during ten innings of work.
 He went on to record a career-high 23 wins that year and notched 20 victories the next summer.
 He went on to pitch in two games during the 1911 World Series.
 He did not appear on the mound during the 1913 Series, but played in two games as a first baseman after injuries to Fred Snodgrass and Fred Merkle.

 In his 12-year major league career, Wiltse's lifetime ERA was 2.47, and he never had an ERA above 3.27.

 After his major league days, Wiltse continued as a minor league player-manager for another decade, with much of that time spent with the Buffalo Bisons.
 Wiltse was a part owner of the Reading Pretzels in 1917, and apparently lost much of his money on the venture.
 He was said to be done with baseball, but returned the next year as manager of Buffalo .
 He was a New York Yankees coach in 1925.
+In 1932-1933, he was an alderman in Syracuse, NY.
 In 1952, he was elected to the International League Hall of Fame.
 Wiltse died at the age of 79 in Long Beach, New York, on Long Island.